5 Things You Need to Know About HPV

-“The vast majority of people exposed to HPV will have no harmful effects at all,” says Dr. Gecsi.
-“Our immune system takes care of it just like every other virus.”
+“The vast majority of people exposed to HPV will have no harmful effects at all,” Dr. Gecsi says.
+“Our immune system takes care of it, just like every other virus.”

 But in some cases, HPV infections can persist and lead to genital warts and cancers of the cervix, vulva, vagina and anus in women.
-Indeed, HPV is the leading cause of cervical cancer, which affects more than 12,000 women in the U.S. a year and is the third most common cancer among women worldwide.
+Indeed, HPV is the leading cause of cervical cancer, which affects more than 12,000 U.S. women a year and is the third-most common cancer among women worldwide.

 The HPV vaccine is recommended for women through age 26.

 The CDC recommends that all boys and girls get the HPV vaccine at age 11 or 12.
-But it is also approved for children as young as 9, and young adults through age 26.
+But it is also approved for children as young as age 9, and young adults through age 26.
 The vaccine is highly effectively and estimated to prevent about 70 percent of cervical cancers and 90 percent of genital warts.
-Children that receive the shot under the age of 15 only need two doses, while older teens and adults need three doses.
+Children younger than age 15 who receive the vaccine need only two doses, while older teens and adults need three.

 “If you didn’t get the shot in your teen or preteen years, it’s not too late,” Dr. Gecsi says.

 While it can’t protect against the strains you’ve already been exposed to, it can help prevent future infections.
-And the vaccine is still recommended even if you've had an abnormal pap smear or been exposed to HPV in the past, Dr. Gecsi says.
+The vaccine is still recommended even if you've had an abnormal pap smear or been exposed to HPV in the past, Dr. Gecsi says.

 If you have HPV, you might never know it.

-Though an estimated 79 million Americans are currently infected with HPV, most people never develop symptoms.
-An exception to that is the appearance of genital warts, which can show up several weeks – or even several months – after the initial exposure.
-HPV can also cause cervical cell changes, which can lead to cancer.
+Though an estimated 79 million Americans have HPV, most people never develop symptoms.
+An exception to that is the appearance of genital warts, which can show up several weeks, or even several months, after the initial exposure.
+HPV also can cause cervical cell changes, which can lead to cancer.
 Doctors test for the presence of these precancerous or cancerous cells on the cervix during your pap smear, Dr. Gecsi says.

 There is an HPV test.